Cian-Murray-Doyle/Customer-Segmentation/README.md

 The optimal number of clusters is the point where the graph creates an "elbow", in our scenario 2 clusters would be too few so we will take 3 as our number of clusters.

-Next we will add the labels of each cluster back to our RFM table and visualise our clusters.
+Next, we will add the labels of each cluster back to our RFM table and visualise our clusters.

 ![](images/rfm_cluster.png)